Sotrovimab (Xevudy) Anti-SARS-CoV-2 Antibody Description For 2022

 GSK is a science-led global healthcare company.
 For further information, please visit www.gsk.com/about-us.
 Early VIR - GSK clinical studies received funding support through the U.S. Operation Warp Speed.

-GSK confirmed on Feb.
-9, 2022; that it had received binding agreements to sell approximately 1.7 million Xevudy doses worldwide, including a portion of those procured by the US Government.
-On Jan.
-11, 2022, the companies announced that the U.S. government would purchase an additional 600,000 doses of sotrovimab to be delivered throughout the first quarter of 2022.
-This agreement is an amendment to earlier commitments announced with the US Government ($1 billion) in Nov.
-2021.
-Sotrovimab is not available for retail purchase in the U.S. as of April 2022.
+GSK confirmed on February 9, 2022, that it had received binding agreements to sell approximately 1.7 million Xevudy doses worldwide, including a portion of those procured by the US Government.
+Sotrovimab is not commercially available for retail purchase in the U.S. as of July 2022.